Keeping It Simple Italian

 Jump to Recipe

-Delicious creamy layers of mascarpone, Amaretto and coffee-soaked ladyfingers, and zabaglione are what this Amaretto tiramisu so amazing.
-This classic Italian dessert is the perfect make-ahead dessert and perfect for the holidays.
+Delicious creamy layers of Amaretto and coffee-soaked ladyfingers, and a creamy mascarpone filling is what makes this Amaretto tiramisu so amazing.
+This classic Italian dessert is the perfect make-ahead dessert and perfect for the holidays or any occasion.

-With this recipe, the tiramisu recipe gets a little upgrade with the addition of Amaretto.
+With this recipe, I love experimenting with different flavors when I make this dessert, and of all of them I have tried, this one with a little upgrade with the addition of Amaretto is one of my favorites.
 The result is the most creamy and delicious almond-flavored tiramisu!
-And, it is easy to make.
 If you want a more classic tiramisu, I make a tiramisu without alcohol which is also delicious!

-Serve it during the holidays with Italian fried dough, on its own, or with a delicious Italian chocolate cake that will impress anyone.
+Serve this at the holidays with Italian fried dough, , or with a delicious Italian chocolate cake that will impress anyone.
+It is also great as a no cook dessert in the summer.

 Ingredients